Femoral Hernia Causes

 If left untreated, a femoral hernia could strangulate.
 This is when your bowel becomes trapped in the hernia and its blood supply is cut off.
 If strangulation occurs, the lump will become hard and tender; you will experience severe local and abdominal pain, nausea and vomiting.

 Even if your hernia is causing you no pain it is important to see your GP to confirm the diagnosis.
 Your GP will then refer you to a specialist hernia surgeon.

 Femoral Hernia Treatment

-A femoral hernia must detected quickly and repaired swiftly.
+A femoral hernia must be detected quickly and repaired swiftly.
 Therefore surgery is the best option for anyone suffering from the condition.
 The aim of femoral hernia surgery is to close off the femoral canal.
 Before ‘mesh’ was introduced this was always carried out using stitches – stitching the front and back of the opening together.
 As this method is generally quite reliable and produces accurate results it is still the most common form of femoral hernia repair used in the UK.
 The problem however is that it can produce a lot of pain and the recurrence rate can be high.

 As femoral hernias produce few symptoms the temptation is to ignore them.
 Failing to get medical advice however can be damaging and is not recommended.
-If left the hernia will grow and discomfort and pain, even if negligible to start with, will intensify.
+If left the hernia will grow and discomfort and pain, even if negligible to start with will intensify.